dinesharjani/FacebookNewsfeedSample-Android/README.md

 There are a couple of things you need to go through to get this code working for you.

-* First: I wrote this project in [IntelliJ-Idea] (http://www.jetbrains.com/idea/), [not Eclipse] (http://www.eclipse.org/).
+* First: I wrote this project for [the new Android Studio IDE] (http://developer.android.com/sdk/installing/studio.html), [not Eclipse] (http://www.eclipse.org/).
 Your first order of business would be to get the Project to run and not show up any errors.
+Be careful with setting up properly the Facebook Module in the project; if you don't you'll get runtime errors with the Facebook SDK components not being able to properly access its own resources.

 * Second: Once the Project runs, you'll try to Log in and find that it doesn't totally work.
 That's because you need to go to Facebook and [create your own App in their console] (https://developers.facebook.com/apps).
 [This link should provide you with all the help you might need.] (https://developers.facebook.com/docs/getting-started/facebook-sdk-for-android/3.0/)